chiaolun/science_notes/pages/Number guessing game.md

 			- Pick being lower with $(\Sigma_{i=k+1}^{upper} P_i) \times V(n - 1, k + 1, upper)$
 		- V consists of summing these terms with a max over k, i.e., picking the best guess for any given $(n, lower, upper)$
 		- When $n = 0$, $V = 0$, so the recursion terminates
+- Given that I have two players in a zero-sum game, and I know how to solve for player